mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/custom-configuration/external-spark/index.md

 kubectl apply -f spark-role.yaml
 ```

-## Configuring Kaptain to use external Spark Operator after the installation
+## Configuring Kaptain to use an external Spark Operator after the installation
-By default, Spark is only usable by Kaptain users.
+By default, the Spark instance installed by Kaptain is only usable by Kaptain users.
-If all users need access to Spark Applications, you need to install an external Spark Operator and disable the one included with Kaptain.
+If all cluster users need access to Spark Applications, you need to install an external Spark Operator and disable the one included with Kaptain.
-Spark Operator installation steps are available in the [KUDO Spark Operator documentation](https://github.com/kudobuilder/operators/tree/master/repository/spark).
+Spark Operator installation steps are available in the [KUDO Spark Operator documentation][kudo_spark_install].

-Disable the default Spark Operator in Kaptain.
-Create or update a configuration file `parameters.yaml` to include the following property:
+First, you must disable the default Spark Operator in Kaptain.
+Create or update a configuration file named `parameters.yaml` to include the following property:
 ```yaml
 installSparkOperator: "false"
 ```

-Update Kaptain instance to disable Spark Operator:
+Update the Kaptain instance to disable the Spark Operator:
 ```bash
 kubectl kudo update \
 		--instance kaptain \